The Council of Professors and Heads of Computing have constituted a sub-group, the Learning Development Working Group.

 - Report containing a series of case-studies, exemplifying employability practice “on the ground” gathered from a cross-section of institution types, missions and geographic locations.

 Members: Professor Sally Fincher (Chair).
 Project Researcher: Dr Janet Finlay.
 Steering Group: Sally Smith, Professor Carsten Maple, Dr Iain Philips, Professor Edmund Robinson.

 WG2: Enterprise and Entrepreneurship in the Computing Curriculum

 Remit: The LDG has compiled a register of where (and how) enterprise and entrepreneurship activities figure in the undergraduate curriculum.

 Members: Professor Sally Fincher, University of Kent; Liz Burd, Durham University.

 Remit: The LDG is working to devise a subject-based survey of student engagement, drawing on the US National Survey of Student Engagement (NSSE) and the Australian Survey of Student Engagement (AUSSE).
 This will be piloted in 2013 and offered across the sector in 2014.

-Members: Sally Fincher, University of Kent (Chair); Janet Carter, University of Kent; Nick Gibbens, University of Southampton; Chrisina Jayne, Coventry University; Denise Oram, Glyndwr University; Jane Reid, Queen Mary University of London; Mak Sharma, Birmingham City University; Rupert Ward, Huddersfield University.
+Members: Professor Sally Fincher, University of Kent (Chair); Janet Carter, University of Kent; Nick Gibbens, University of Southampton; Chrisina Jayne, Coventry University; Denise Oram, Glyndwr University; Jane Reid, Queen Mary University of London; Mak Sharma, Birmingham City University; Rupert Ward, Huddersfield University.